geoserver/geoserver/doc/en/user/source/services/wms/get_legend_graphic/legendgraphic.rst

     - the height of the Color element is driven by the requested width for the GetLegendGraphic request, but notice that for ramps we expand this a little since the goal is to turn the various Color elements into a single long strip
     - the height of each row is set to the maximum height of the single elements
     - the width of each row is set to the sum of the width of the various elements plus the various paddings
     - **dx,dy** the spaces between elements and rows are set to the 15% of the requested width and height.
-Notice that **dy** is ignored for the colormaps of type **ramp** since they must create a continous color strip.
+Notice that **dy** is ignored for the colormaps of type **ramp** since they must create a continuous color strip.
     - **mx,my** the margins from the border of the legends are set to the 1.5% of the total size of the legend

 Just to jump right to the conclusions (which is a bad practice I know, but no one is perfect ), here below I am adding an image of a sample legend with all the various options at work.
 The request that generated it is the following::

 	http://localhost:8081/geoserver/wms?REQUEST=GetLegendGraphic&VERSION=1.0.0&FORMAT=image/png&WIDTH=100&HEIGHT=20&LAYER=it.geosolutions:di08031_da&LEGEND_OPTIONS=forceRule:True;dx:0.2;dy:0.2;mx:0.2;my:0.2;fontStyle:bold;borderColor:0000ff;border:true;fontColor:ff0000;fontSize:18

 Do not worry if it seems like something written in ancient dead language, I am going to explain the various params here below.
-Nevertheless it is important to point out that basic info on how to create and set params can be found in this `page <http://rancor.boundlessgeo.com:8080/display/GEOSDOC/GetLegendGraphic+Improvements>`_.

 .. figure:: img/rasterlegend2.png
    :align: center